Build a NoEncode RAG System with an MCP Knowledge Store¶

 )

-SOURCE NODE 0: SCORE: 0.7772397994995117 SOURCE: awslabs.amazon-kendra-index-mcp-server TEXT: ...Fine Tuning (RAFT), a training recipe which improves the model’s ability to answer questions in "open-book" in-domain settings.
+SOURCE NODE 0: SCORE: 0.7772402763366699 SOURCE: awslabs.amazon-kendra-index-mcp-server TEXT: ...Fine Tuning (RAFT), a training recipe which improves the model’s ability to answer questions in "open-book" in-domain settings.
 In training RAFT, given a question, and a set of retrieved documents, we train the model to ignore those documents that don’t help in answering the question, which...
-SOURCE NODE 1: SCORE: 0.1268322467803955 SOURCE: awslabs.amazon-kendra-index-mcp-server TEXT: In this paper, we present Retrieval Augmented Fine Tuning (RAFT), a training recipe which improves the model’s ability to answer questions in "open-book" in-domain settings.
-In training RAFT, given a question, and a set of retrieved documents, we train the model to ignore those documents that don’t SOURCE NODE 2: SCORE: 0.052663445472717285 SOURCE: llama-index-server TEXT: RAFT stands for Retrieval-Augmented Fine-Tuning.
-It is a technique used in natural language processing that combines the power of retrieval-based methods with fine-tuning language models.
-This approach involves augmenting language models with retrieved information from external sources to enhance their performance on various NLP tasks.
-In RAFT, the language model is fine-tuned on a specific task while also incorporating information retrieved from external knowledge sources.
-This retrieved infor
+SOURCE NODE 1: SCORE: 0.12683217227458954 SOURCE: awslabs.amazon-kendra-index-mcp-server TEXT: In this paper, we present Retrieval Augmented Fine Tuning (RAFT), a training recipe which improves the model’s ability to answer questions in "open-book" in-domain settings.
+In training RAFT, given a question, and a set of retrieved documents, we train the model to ignore those documents that don’t SOURCE NODE 2: SCORE: 0.0769425481557846 SOURCE: llama-index-server TEXT: RAFT stands for Retrieval-Augmented Fine-Tuning, a technique used to enhance the performance of large language models on knowledge-intensive natural language processing tasks.
+It involves fine-tuning a language model with in-context retrieval augmentation, where relevant information is retrieved from external sources to assist the model in generating accurate responses.
+Here is an example of how RAFT can be implemented using Python code with the Hugging Face Transformers library: ```python fro

 In Summary¶